isomerpages/mlaw-acd/_compliance/compliance-review-programme.md

 ---
 #### Overview

-Regulated dealers are required to comply with the Precious Stones and Precious Metals (Prevention of Money Laundering, Terrorism Financing and Proliferation Financing) Act 2019 ("**PSPM Act**") and Precious Stones and Precious Metals (Prevention of Money Laundering, Terrorism Financing and Proliferation Financing) Regulations 2019 ("**PMLTF Regulations**"), and adhere to the Guidelines for Regulated Dealers in the Precious Stones and Precious Metals Dealers ("**PSMD**") sector on anti-money laundering/countering the financing of terrorism/countering proliferation financing ("**AML/CFT/CPF**").
+Regulated dealers are required to comply with the Precious Stones and Precious Metals (Prevention of Money Laundering, Terrorism Financing and Proliferation Financing) Act 2019 ("**PSPM Act**") and Precious Stones and Precious Metals (Prevention of Money Laundering, Terrorism Financing and Proliferation Financing) Regulations 2019 ("**PMLTFPF Regulations**"), and adhere to the Guidelines for Regulated Dealers in the Precious Stones and Precious Metals Dealers ("**PSMD**") sector on anti-money laundering/countering the financing of terrorism/countering proliferation financing ("**AML/CFT/CPF**").

 Under the Compliance Review Programme ("**CRP**"), the Ministry of Law has appointed a professional services firm, Deloitte &amp; Touche LLP ("**Reviewer**"), to perform compliance reviews on registered dealers.